What is JSON?

 2. Batch generate JSON URL list in Octoparse - to extract from a list of JSON file links

-- Open Octoparse and start a new advanced task that batch generate input URLs
+Open Octoparse and start a new advanced task that batch generates input URLs

 3. Select the data for extraction - to get the data we need

 Toggle the structure tree and select the page elements we want in the positions node